stoermelder/vcvrack-packone/docs/Goto.md

 ### INPUT-port

 It is possible to trigger a view-port change by CV which is especially useful with one of the MIDI-modules, like MIDI-CV, MIDI-GATE or MIDI-CC.
-As long a cable is connected to the port the hotkeys SHIFT+1..0 are deactivated.
-There are two modes for the port available:
+As long as a cable is connected to the port the hotkeys SHIFT+1..0 are deactivated.
+There are two modes available:

 * **Polyphonic trigger**: The first 10 channels of a polyphonic cable are used as triggers for activating jump points 1-10.

 ![GOTO polyphonic trigger](./Goto-polytrig.png)

-* **C5-A5**: the input port is treated as monophonic and the voltages for C5 to A5 according to the V/oct-standard trigger jump points 1-10.
+* **C5-A5**: the input port is treated as monophonic and the voltages for C5 to A5 according to the V/oct-standard (1.00V-1.83V) trigger jump points 1-10.
 The module reacts on every change in input voltage.

 ![GOTO C5-A5](./Goto-c5.png)